NBISweden/workshop_omics_integration/index.md

 5 - 9 October 2020
 Lund University, Department of Biology

-***Notice: the April edition of our course has been cancelled due to the ongoing Covid-19 pandemic.
-The next edition of the course will take place in Lund in October.***

-[Course application][1] is open.
-Deadline for registration: 21/08/2020

 ***Overview***

 Course open for PhD students, postdocs, and researchers looking for an introduction to multi-omics integration and systems biology.